 The primary use case of the Cost (List) metric is around Budget and Forecasting.
 Cloudability zeroes out the values of certain line items depending on transaction types and lease types to help reduce the noise in Budget and Forecasting work.
 The line items that Cloudability zeroes out include:

 - Custom Pricing Credits

-For the items that consumers (or business units, account groups) have control over at individual instance level, for example, Spot Instances, Cloudability reports the costs as-is for Cost (List).
+For the items that consumers (or business units, account groups) have control over at individual instance level, for example, Spot Instances, Cloudability reports the costs as is for Cost (List).
 In addition, extraordinary credits (ex.
-Billing error correction) get reported as-is for Cost (List).
-In case of GCP, Cloudability zeroes out the credits for Committed Usage Discounts.
-The credits for Sustained Usage Discounts, however, get reported as-is.
+Billing error correction) get reported as is for Cost (List).
+In the case of GCP, Cloudability zeroes out the credits for Committed Usage Discounts.
+The credits for Sustained Usage Discounts, however, get reported as is.
 Again, it’s all about the primary use case of the Cost (List) — Budget and Forecasting.
 The items being reported as-is for Cost (List) are the ones that consumers (or business units, account groups) need to account for Budget and Forecasting works.